2023 Best Economics Bachelor's Degree Schools in the Southeast Region

 On average, economics graduates from University of Virginia take out $16,508 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $535.

-Full Economics at University of Virginia - Main Campus Report
+Read full report on Economics at University of Virginia - Main Campus

 You’ll join some of the best and brightest minds around you if you attend Wake Forest University.
 The school came in at #4 on this year’s Best Economics Bachelor’s Degree Schools in the Southeast Region list.
-Located in the medium-sized city of Winston-Salem, Wake Forest University is a private not-for-profit college with a medium-sized student population.
+Located in the midsize city of Winston-Salem, Wake Forest University is a private not-for-profit college with a moderately-sized student population.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $709.

-University of North Carolina at Chapel Hill did quite well in this year’s ranking of the best places for economics students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.
+With a ranking of #6, University of North Carolina at Chapel Hill did quite well on this year’s best schools for economics students working on their bachelor’s degree.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.

 On average, economics graduates from UNC Chapel Hill take out $15,690 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $173.

 William & Mary landed the #7 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-William & Mary is a medium-sized public school located in the suburb of Williamsburg.
+William & Mary is a moderately-sized public school located in the suburb of Williamsburg.

 Economics majors at URichmond take out an average of $21,295 in student loans while working on their Bachelor's Degree.